Vic-Lib/bookreader/README.md

 Create a Resource Space plugin so that IA BookReader which includes a search feature, works off the shelf.

+Status:
+- We are able to view pdf's and interact with the BookReader interface (except searching).
-Currently a work in progress.
+- Searching is a work in progress